-Our Executive Committee are nominated by our member institutes and then elected at the AGM.
+Our Committee are nominated by our member institutes and then elected at the AGM.

 They are either academics in environmental departments – so they are aware of the challenges and opportunities the sector faces – or staff of the Institution of Environmental Sciences – who keep the organisation aligned with professional practice.

-Liz is the Head of Department of Natural Sciences and Institutional Academic Lead for the Environment at Manchester Metropolitan University.
+Liz is Deputy Pro-Vice-Chancellor Sustainability at Manchester Metropolitan University.
 Elected Chair in 2020, she previously served as Vice Chair from 2017-2020.

-Head of the School of the Environment, Geography and Geosciences at the University of Portsmouth, Michelle was elected as Vice Chair in 2020 and leads on CHES reports and publications.
+Head of the School of the Environment, Geography and Geosciences at the University of Portsmouth, Michelle was elected as Vice Chair in 2020 and leads on CEDHE reports and publications.

 Alison is the Programme Lead for undergraduate environmental programmes at the University of Plymouth.
 She was elected Vice Chair in 2020 and leads on our equality, diversity and inclusion work.

-CEO of the IES, Adam sits on the Exec to align the strategies of the organisations.
-He is Chair of the Technical Pathways Programme, engaging the science community with technical education.
+CEO of the IES, Adam sits on the Committee to align the strategies of the organisations.
+He is Chair of the Science Council and Chairs the Technical Pathways Programme, engaging the science community with technical education.

 Diane is Professor of Environmental Biotechnology at Middlesex University.
 She She is a Fellow of the IES and the Royal Society of Biology.

 Nicholas works as the NTU Doctoral School Standards and Quality Manager at Nottingham Trent University.
-He oversees CHES' international expansion.
+He oversees CEDHE's international expansion.

-Associate Dean of Learning Teaching, and Student Experience, Jackie is the immediate past Chair of CHES and leads on keeping CHES inform on the HE landscape.
+Associate Dean of Learning Teaching, and Student Experience, Jackie is the immediate past Chair of CEDHE and leads on keeping CEDHE informed on the HE landscape.

 Pete is an Associate Professor in the International Centre for Environmental Science at the University of Southampton.
 He leads on our employability work.